Pietro Aretino: Portrayals by artists

 Aretino was a close friend of Titian's, who painted his portrait three times: a 1527 portrait in the Kunstmuseum Basel, a 1537 portrait in the Frick Collection, and a 1545 portrait in the Pitti Palace.
-Luba Freedman cites a fourth portrait, from "not later than 1535", but Xavier F. Salomon, chief curator at the Frick Collection, writes that "there is no evidence that it ever existed".
+Luba Freedman cites a fourth portrait, from "not later than 1535", but Xavier F. Salomon, director of the Calouste Gulbenkian Museum in Lisbon, Portugal, writes that "there is no evidence that it ever existed".
 Titian also portrayed Aretino as Pontius Pilate in his painting "Ecce Homo", in the Kunsthistorisches Museum, Vienna, "as a nameless soldier in the crowd" in "Alfonso d'Avalos Addressing his Troops", in the Prado Museum, Madrid, and next to a self-portrait in "La Gloria", also in the Prado.

 Clement VII made Aretino a Knight of Rhodes, and Julius III named him a Knight of St. Peter, but the chain he wears for his 1545 portrait may have merely been jewelry.
+Fabian Alfie, however, writes that the "chain was a gift from King Francis I of France."
 In his strictly-for-publication letters to patrons Aretino would often add a verbal portrait to Titian's painted one.

+Many critics of Titian, "particularly in the nineteenth century, ... could not grasp why a giant of the artistic world might rub shoulders with a writer whom they characterized primarily as a 'pornographer.'
+In recent decades, literary critics have reassessed Aretino as an important author of the age, and it is increasingly clear that the lives of the two men paralleled one another to a degree."

 Titian was far from the only artist who portrayed Aretino.
 "Probably no other celebrity of the cinquecento had his image reproduced so often and in so many media: paintings, frescoes, sculptures, prints, medals....
 At various stages of his life Aretino was also portrayed by Sebastiano del Piombo, Alessandro Moretto, Francesco Salviati, Jacopo Tintoretto, and Giorgio Vasari.
 His portrait was engraved by Marcantonio Raimondi and Giovanni Jacopo Caraglio.
 His likeness was reproduced on medals by Leone Leoni, Francesco Segala, Alfonso Lombardi, and Alessandro Vittoria and his image was sculpted by Jacopo Sansovino and Danese Cattaneo."